Travellers’ Guide 2023

 All vehicles must be returned with a full tank after your holiday.
 (Failure to return the car with a full tank of petrol will result in the cost of petrol, plus refill charges and local VAT, being charged to the credit card).

-Driving in Italy is on the right-hand side of the road.
+Driving in Europe is on the right-hand side of the road.

 For safe driving a few reminders: